gohstly/gohstly/README.md

 4. Submit form.

 ## Step 2 - User Page
-1. After submitting the form, the user will be directed to their user page.
+1. After submitting the form, the user will be re-directed to their user page.
 2. Here, a user will have 4 tabs to choose from:
     1. Overview: The user's steam profile information that includes username, profile image, location, and Steam URL.
     2. Games: List of games that the user owns on steam.
-    3. Friends: List of Steam Friends that includes username, profile images, location, and Steam URL.
+    3. Friends: List of Steam Friends and friend information including username, profile images, location, and Steam URL.
     4. Activities: List of Twitch Videos, recent in game accomplishments, posts, and friends posts.

 ## Step 3 - Feed